jeftegoes/AwsOverview/AWS Lambda.md

 - Integrated with the whole AWS suite of services.
 - **Event-Driven**: functions get invoked by AWS when needed.
 - Integrated with many programming languages.
-- Easy monitoring through AWS CloudWatch.
+- Easy monitoring through Amazon CloudWatch.
 - Easy to get more resources per functions (up to 10GB of RAM!).
 - Increasing RAM will also improve CPU and network!